Auvergne-Rhône-Alpes Tourist Attractions

 The traboules are private passages, usually linked to the courtyard of a residential building.
 Since 1990, an agreement between the City Council and the residents of properties with traboules allows access to everybody from morning to evening in exchange for maintenance, restoration, and lightning.
 Most of the traboules open to the public are marked on the exterior façade, and they have informative panels in French and English highlighting their history and architectural features.

-Here is the list of the most beautiful traboules open to the public by neighborhood.
-There are many traboules so if you are only spending a weekend in Lyon it’s better to concentrate your explorations around the traboules Vieux-Lyon.
+If you prefer to visit the traboules alone rather than with a Lyon traboules guided tour, here is the list of the most beautiful traboules Lyon has to offer.
+There are many traboules, so if you are only spending a weekend in Lyon, it’s better to concentrate your explorations around the traboules of Vieux-Lyon.
 Remember that the traboules are part of residential areas, so please respect the tranquility of its inhabitants.
 Enjoy!

 TRABOULES VIEUX-LYON